 - Hit small half-shots trying to maintain that bowed left wrist feeling through impact and into a short follow-through.

 - The goal is to feel like you are leading the clubhead with your hands and body, compressing the ball instead of flicking it.
-Your shots will start coming out lower, but with more of a straight or slight a draw flight instead of a violent hook.
+Your shots will start coming out lower, but with more of a straight or slight draw flight instead of a violent hook.

 Cause #2: Your Swing Path is "Over the Top"